Elam: Sukkalmah dynasty

 Seal impression of King Ebarat, founder of the Sukkalmah Dynasty (also called Epartid Dynasty after his name).
 Louvre Museum, reference Sb 6225.
 King Ebarat appears enthroned.
 The inscription reads "Ebarat the King.
 Kuk Kalla, son of Kuk-Sharum, servant of Shilhaha".

 The succeeding dynasty, often called the Sukkalmah dynasty (c.
 1970 – c.
 1770 BC) after "Great regents", the title borne by its members, also called the Epartid dynasty after the name of its founder Ebarat/ Eparti, was roughly contemporary with the Old Assyrian Empire, and Old Babylonian period in Mesopotamia, being younger by approximately sixty years than the Akkadian-speaking Old Assyrian Empire in Upper Mesopotamia, and almost seventy-five years older than the Old Babylonian Empire.
 This period is said by many to be confusing and difficult to reconstruct.
 It was apparently founded by Eparti I. During this time, Susa was under Elamite control, but Akkadian-speaking Mesopotamian states such as Larsa and Isin continually tried to retake the city.
 Around 1850 BC Kudur-Mabuk, apparently king of another Akkadian state to the north of Larsa, managed to install his son, Warad-Sin, on the throne of Larsa, and Warad-Sin's brother, Rim-Sin, succeeded him and conquered much of southern Mesopotamia for Larsa.

 Notable Eparti dynasty rulers in Elam during this time include Shirukduh (c.
 1850 BC), who entered various military coalitions to contain the power of the south Mesopotamian states.
 Siruk-tuh was the king of Elam when Hammurabi first ruled, he and later kings of the Elamite dynasty were referred to as "great king" and "father" by kings in Syria and Mesopotamia and were the only kings that the Mesopotamian Kings considered to be higher in status than themselves.
-Siwe-Palar-Khuppak, who for some time was the most powerful person in the area, respectfully addressed as "Father" by Mesopotamian kings such as Zimrilim of Mari, Shamshi-Adad I of Assyria, and even Hammurabi of Babylon.
+Siwe-Palar-Khuppak, who for some time was the most powerful person in the area, respectfully addressed as "Father" by Mesopotamian kings such as Zimrilim of Mari, Shamshi-Adad I of the Kingdom of Upper Mesopotamia, and even Hammurabi of Babylon.
 During his reign alone, Elam interfered extensively with Mesopotamian politics, allowing messengers and envoys to travel far west to Emar and Qatna in Syria.
 His messenger reached Emar and sent his three servants to King Amut-piʾel II of Qatna (1772–1762 BC), and the king of Qatna also sent two messengers to Elam.
 The Elamite rulers had become increasingly involved in Mesopotamian politics during the Sukkalmah dynasty.
 In fact, Rim-Sin of Larsa himself was of Elamite descent, notwithstanding his Akkadian name.
 Kudur-Nahhunte, who plundered the temples of southern Mesopotamia, the north being under the control of the Old Assyrian Empire.
 But Elamite influence in southern Mesopotamia did not last.
 Around 1760 BC, Hammurabi drove out the Elamites, overthrew Rim-Sin of Larsa, and established a short lived Babylonian Empire in Mesopotamia.
 Little is known about the latter part of this dynasty, since sources again become sparse with the Kassite rule of Babylon (from c.
 1595 BC).